Screening for Choice Sets: Analysis

-$\lowerfeasible(\type)$ is decreasing in $\type$ and $\upperfeasible(\type)$ is increasing in $\type$. \end{lemma} The feasibility constraint is often quite messy in optimal control problems.
-However, as we will show later in \cref{lem:range_of_promised_util}, under our set inclusion type assumption (\cref{assumption1}), the feasibility constraints will not bind in the optimal mechanism.
+$\lowerfeasible(\type)$ is decreasing in $\type$ and $\upperfeasible(\type)$ is increasing in $\type$. \end{lemma} The feasibility constraint in optimal control problems is often quite messy.
+It introduces Lagrange (costate) multipliers that may or may not bind, obscuring the economic intuition of the solution and making it difficult to derive general predictions.
+However, as we will show in \cref{lem:range_of_promised_util}, under our set-inclusion assumption (\cref{assumption1}), the feasibility constraints do not bind in the optimal mechanism.

 The third step is to characterize which promised utility functions $\promise(\type)$ are incentive compatible.
 Clearly, if $\type\geq \type'$, then the type $\type$ agent always has the option to report his subset $\type'$ and gets $\promise(\type')$.
 Thus, $\promise(\type)$ must be weakly increasing in $\type$.
-In fact, this is the only incentive constraint. \begin{lemma} A promised utility function $\promise(\type)$ is incentive compatible if and only if \begin{enumerate}[ ] \item (i) $\promise(\type)$ is weakly increasing; \item (ii) $\promise(\{ \default\}) \geq \utilmin$. \end{enumerate} \end{lemma} \cref{lemma_Monotone} highlights another difference between our screening model of feasibility and the Myersonian screening model of payoff-relevant information.
+In fact, this is the only incentive constraint. \begin{lemma} A promised utility function $\promise(\type)$ is incentive compatible if and only if \begin{enumerate}[ ] \item (i) $\promise(\type)$ is weakly increasing; \item (ii) $\promise(\default) \geq \utilmin$. \end{enumerate} \end{lemma} \cref{lemma_Monotone} highlights another difference between our screening model of feasibility and the Myersonian screening model of payoff-relevant information.
 In our model, high types only get a weakly higher payoff relative to low types, instead of obtaining a strictly higher payoff which depends on the mechanism's allocation rule.
 In fact, when high types misreport as a low type, they receive exactly the same payoff as the low type; whereas in the Myersonian screening model, high types obtain a strictly higher payoff even with the same allocation, which creates information rent.
 This difference comes from the fact that the principal does not need to make any inferences once the set of technologies is reported: she can perfectly evaluate the consequences of all her choices.

 With the help of \cref{lemma_PromiseUtility,lemma_feasible,lemma_Monotone}, we can rewrite the principal's design problem as

 \paragraph{Optimal Promised Utility Functions}